wino6687/SWEpy/README.md

 * All study area boxes should be oriented to the North when choosing lower right and upper left bounding coordinates.

-* Currently this script is not supported in Windows due to pynco only supporting Mac OS or Unix
+* Currently this python library is not supported in Windows due to pynco only supporting Mac OS or Unix

 * Requires python 3.6 and Anaconda 3

+# SWEpy
+SWEpy is a python library designed to give you quick and easy access to temperature brightness imagery stored in the MEaSUREs dataset in the NSIDC 0630 database.
+SWEpy contains tools to web scrape, geographically subset, and concatenate files into time cubes.
+There is an automated workflow to scrape long time series while periodically stopping to geographically subset and concatenate files in order to reduce disk impact.

 # Setup: